atreyasha/dotfiles/develop.md

             in `dotspacemacs-additional-packages` and update packages,
             delete old package location

-        3.  consider running emacs as a service to have everything synchronized in one run
+        5.  consider running emacs as a service to have everything synchronized in one run

-        4.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> might help circumvent many bugs encountered

     2.  i3